Ngong Hills

 Getting There

 If using public means from Nairobi, take matatu number 111 from the Railway Station terminus.
-You can then walk or hire a boda boda (motorbike) to get to Ngong Police Station, the starting point for this hike.
+You can then walk or hire a boda boda (motorbike) to Ngong Police Station, the starting point for this hike.
 The fare to Ngong Town is about Ksh 70 one way.
 You’ll then return to Nairobi using matatus from Kiserian.

 If driving, take Ngong Road and go past Dagoretti Corner, Karen and Ngong Town till Ngong Police Station.
 You may then park at the station, or arrange for someone to drive your car to Kona Baridi.